 – Marriage is hard work and not something to give up on easily.
 Fight for your marriage!

 – A marriage is a partnership and partnerships are harder with distance.
 Whether emotional or physical, strive to be close always.

 – Think before you speak.
 Once something ugly comes flying out of your mouth, saying “sorry” doesn’t take away the hurt that the words caused in the first place.
 Sometimes it’s better to just walk away and come back when you can think straight and have a level-headed conversation.

-– Choose him.
-Everyday choose each other.
-Choose to be his wife.
-Choose to be his lover.
-Choose to be with him.
-Choose to fight with him and for him.
-Choose to love him.
-Some days it will be a struggle to choose him and on those days he’ll choose you and remind you why you chose each other.
+– Everyday choose each other.
+Choose to be their partner.
+Choose to be their lover.
+Choose to be with them.
+Choose to fight with them and for them.
+Choose to love them.
+Some days it will be a struggle to choose them and on those days they’ll choose you, and remind you why you chose each other.